PetitPandaRoux/geo-provider-api/README.md

 ### 5.Others files

-**env.prototype** contains definition about environmental variables used in the project **api.swagger.docs** is the definition of our api following SWAGGER/OPEN API documentation
+**env.prototype** contains definition about environmental variables used in the project **schema.yml** is the definition of our api following SWAGGER/OPEN API documentation using yml format

+You can access the schema using the following endpoint : /openapi/

 ## FURTHER FEATURES

 ### COORDINATES CIRCLE PERIMETERS

 In the near future we will check if coordinates given by user